rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 as well as any ambiguities, assumptions, or dependencies regarding the program that impact the overall design.**

-We decided not to have Agents' wallets be a separate class because the encapsulation benefits weren't enough to justify certain design headaches regarding the Player's access to and knowledge of their own money.
+We decided not to have Agents' wallets be a separate class because the encapsulation benefits weren't enough to justify certain design headaches regarding the Engine.Player's access to and knowledge of their own money.

 In View, we decided to put all game configuration on the game screen (Save, Load, Sound on, etc) into a seperate popup menu, so that everything the user interacts with on the Game Screen has a direct impact on the play of the game.
 Seemed